Air Toxics and Mercury

 Mercury is a persistent, bioaccumulative toxic pollutant that affects human health and wildlife.
 Although it is found naturally in the environment, problems arise from its release from man-made products such as thermometers, lamps and switches, and through burning coal.
 Once mercury is released into the environment, it can convert to a toxic compound called methylmercury that can contaminate fish and harm people who eat fish.
 To control mercury emissions from coal combustion, Wisconsin promulgated a state mercury rule for coal-fired utility plants in 2004 and revised the rule in 2008.

 Other hazardous or toxic air pollutants are regulated both for their short-term and long-term health effects.
 Emissions standards have been developed at both the federal and state levels.
 The federal Clean Air Act regulates air toxics through National Emission Standards for Hazardous Air Pollutants (NESHAP) – unlike criteria pollutants such as sulfur dioxide and ozone, HAPs are not regulated through National Ambient Air Quality Standards (NAAQS).
-In addition, Wisconsin regulates several hundred toxic air pollutants under chapter NR 445, Wis.
+In addition, Wisconsin regulates several hundred toxic air pollutants under ch.
+NR 445, Wis.
 Adm.
 Code.

 NESHAPs are rules that apply to specific types of equipment or industries that emit hazardous air pollutants.
 NESHAPs control HAPs through maximum achievable control technology (MACT) standards, which include control requirements for sources at facilities that have a potential to emit HAPs over the major source thresholds.
 The U.S. Environmental Protection Agency issued a guidance memo in 1995, referred to as the "Once-In-Always-In" policy, which offers guidance on MACT standard applicability.
-This guidance was recently reversed in a new EPA guidance memo dated Jan.
+This guidance was reversed in an EPA guidance memo dated Jan.
 25, 2018.

 The following fact sheet provides more information on EPA's "Once-In-Always-In" policy and EPA's recent guidance memo.